4Subsea/drio-python/docs/data_struct.rst

 information such as *units, origin, description, etc*.
 The same metadata can also be used to search and find series data later.

-`DataReservoir.io`_ employs a "schemaless" metadata storage.
+`DataReservoir.io`_ employs a "schemaless" metadata store.
 That is, there are no minimum requirements and you can basically add anything your heart desires.
 However...